About Us

 Inspired by these words spoken by intrepid aviator Amelia Earhart, Just Horizons Alliance shares a vision for a future that recognizes the unbounded potential of the human spirit.

-JHA’s combination of multidisciplinary research and multifaceted wisdom addresses real-world problems within the complex interplay of minds and cultures that shape human life.
+JHA’s combination of multidisciplinary research and adaptive wisdom addresses real-world problems within the complex interplay of minds and cultures that shape human life.
 Utilizing nontraditional and creative methods, including computational humanities and social sciences, our international research teams interpret shifting trends in an effort to predict, and thereby prepare for, what may be on the horizon.
 JHA’s extensive research focuses on several converging factors that complicate 21st-century life in unprecedented ways.

 Established religions are shrinking worldwide while diverse spiritual expressions are on the rise, often outside traditional boundaries.
 Even broader cultural disruptions include the rapid pace of social and technological change, the prospect of general artificial intelligence, the destabilizing of political norms, and the far-reaching impact of environmental degradation.
 These are all stacked up alongside deepening social anxiety and blue-screen loneliness, which threaten to unravel the very fabric of society.

 Humanity’s current trajectory is unsustainable, yet feasible course corrections remain elusive.
 Lasting, adaptive change requires not only evidence-based solutions, but also deep engagement of wise minds and hearts.
 For example, climate science has spoken clearly, but the global will to address the crisis has been sporadic at best.
-We are also diagnosing the dangers as well as the opportunities of artificial intelligence, but prudent regulation lags far behind the AI economic juggernaut.
+We are also diagnosing the dangers as well as the opportunities of artificial intelligence, but safety research and prudent regulation lags far behind the AI economic juggernaut.

 At JHA, we recognize the crucial importance of science, ethics, and spirituality to advance both the knowledge we need to create a healthy future and the wisdom critical for realizing it in practice.
 Holding knowledge and wisdom together is the adaptive response to the crises we face.

 “Even as science advances at warp speed and a global spiritual renaissance is underway, our planet remains in peril on multiple fronts.
-It's going to take a convergence of scientific knowledge and inner wisdom to haul us out of this evolutionary rut – a revolution of mind and heart powered by intellect and mobilized by soul.”
+It's going to take a convergence of scientific knowledge and inner wisdom to haul us out of this evolutionary rut – an adaptive revolution of mind and heart powered by intellect and mobilized by soul.”

 Kate Sheehan Roach, Historian, contemplative Activist & JHA's Director of Development & Growth